-With the game being a popular fund raiser, people from all walks of life often find themselves in a situation where they need to call the numbers for the game.
-Despite it's inherent simplicity, it can be a daunting task for people.
-With that in mind I've constructed this little guide to give potential callers a few tips and pointers.
-Whether the local school PTA has roped you in to calling the numbers at a prize bingo night, or the local social club want you to run their weekly cash game, these tips are for you.
+With the game being a popular fundraiser, people from all walks of life often find themselves in a situation where they need to call the numbers for the game.
+Despite its inherent simplicity, it can be a daunting task for people.
+With that in mind, I've constructed this little guide to give potential callers a few tips and pointers.
+Whether the local school PTA has roped you into calling the numbers at a prize bingo night, or the local social club wants you to run their weekly cash game, these tips are for you.

-It's important to first of all ascertain what sort of game you will be calling.
-In the UK it's most likely to be the 90 balls, 15 numbers to a ticket games.
-It could also possibly be an 80 ball shutterboard game with 16 numbers to cover.
+It's important to, first of all, ascertain what sort of game you will be calling.
+In the UK, it's most likely to be the 90 balls and 15 numbers to ticket games.
+It could also possibly be an 80-ball shutter board game with 16 numbers to cover.
 These are both played in the retail bingo halls of the UK.
-US players will be more familiar with their 75 ball game with 24 numbers to cover per card.
+US players will be more familiar with their 75-ball game with 24 numbers to cover per card.

-We'll cover the US game elsewhere, as I know the UK game best, I'll concentrate on that.
-That's not to say you can't use these tips with the 75 ball game, because you can.
-There is a different calling style however, but the mechanics are pretty much the same which ever game you play with a proper live caller.
+We'll cover the US game elsewhere; as I know the UK game best, I'll concentrate on that.
+That's not to say you can't use these tips with the 75-ball game because you can.
+There is a different calling style, but the mechanics are pretty much the same, whichever game you play with a proper live caller.

 Simple Calling Tips

 When you first start calling, it's easy to get flustered and make a complete mess of it.
 These simple tips will help you along and get things going smoothly.